DuongDo-Intersystems/New_Model/pull_eclipse_github.md

-# How to pull Github project to Github
+# How to pull Eclipse project to Github

 1. Select File → Import → Git → Projects from Git.
 Click **Next**.
 2. Fill in *URI*, *User*, and *Password*.
 Click **Next**.